Meghanarajvinakota/creamy-cones/README.md

 - Microsoft Edge
 - safari

+## Manual Testing

+### Testing User Stories

+  1. As a User, I want an attractive, engaging application.

+    - Colorama library used to produce text with engaging colours and meaning
+    - GREEN for confirmation
+    - RED for invalid input
+    - Purple for welcome meaasages
+    - CYAN for input meassages

+  2. As a User, I want to be provided with clear instructions throughout the application.

+    - All sections requiring user input are signposted with clear instructions on how to proceed
+    - User is prompted with instructions when input provided is invalid
+    - require user to confirm the data before it is updated to the worksheet

+  3. As a user, I want to able to upload the data to google sheets

+  4. As a User, I want to be able to navigate back to the Main Menu.

+    - User wants to order again

 # Unfixed bugs

 * There are no unfixed bugs at the time of the last testing